drupaldiversity/event-organizer-packet/manuscript/code-of-conduct/drupal-code-of-conduct.md

 6. [Step down considerately.](https://www.drupal.org/dcoc#stepping-down)

 The Drupal Code of Conduct is a great start for establishing a solid behavioral standard for the Drupal Community.
-As Event Organizers running a Drupal Camp or Event, further steps should be taken to *actively* promote Diversity within your Camp’s Code of Conduct.
+As event organizers running a Drupal camp or event, further steps should be taken to *actively* promote diversity within your camp’s Code of Conduct.

 Remind everyone why they